 Damien is seeing a counsellor regularly and, although the memories are still very raw and the process is very painful, he is working his way through to a different understanding of himself and his past.
 “I dream about one day having my own family and giving my children all the things I never had.”

-John, now 21, was sexually assaulted by a teacher in a small school in the country.
+John, now 21, was sexually assaulted by a teacher in a small school in a rural area.
 The assaults began when he was about nine and continued, about two or three times a week, for about two years.
 The perpetrator was not only his class teacher but also the Headmaster.

 John found it impossible to tell his parents.
 The teacher was a good friend of the family and a popular and respected member of the local community.
 He knew his parents were having difficulties in their relationship at the time and worried about what would happen to the family if he disclosed.
 Unaware of all this, John’s parents used to urge him to visit the teacher who also gave individual music lessons.
 At the time John felt very angry with his parents for what seemed to him to be “handing me back to this guy.”